 Transfer applicants who meet specific prerequisites may apply for the spring semester which begins in January.
-The deadline for Spring 2019 is October 15, 2018.
+The deadline for Spring 2019 has been extended to November 1, 2018.

 Beyond these deadlines, applications are reviewed on a space-available basis.
 International students requiring a student visa should allow ample time to fulfill legal requirements associated with obtaining one.
 If accepted, please plan to submit a tuition deposit by May 1 for Fall 2019.

 International Applicant Requirement Checklist

 - Application form and $70 application fee

 - Two letters of recommendation

 - Declaration and Verification of Finances (for student visa)

 Students should apply online by completing the Common Application.
 The application form and $70 fee must be submitted to be considered for admission.